Business Analyst Quick Start¶

 Connect to Data¶

 After creating a project, you’ll find the project homepage.
 It is a convenient high-level overview of the project’s status and recent activity.
+Clicking on the project title in the top left corner lets you return to it at any point.

 The Flow is the visual representation of how data, recipes (steps for data transformation), and models work together to move data through an analytics pipeline.